-- The Real Property (including any portion of it or any interest in it) may not be sold or transferred without the written approval of the State of California, acting through the Natural Resources Agency, or its successor, provided that such approval shall not be unreasonably withheld as long as the purposes for which the Grant was awarded are maintained. - The Grantee shall not use or allow the use of any portion of the real property for mitigation without the written permission of the State. - The Grantee shall not use or allow the use of any portion of the real property as security for any debt. - For additional terms and conditions of the Grant, reference should be made to the Grant Agreement, which is on file with the Natural Resources Agency, 1416 Ninth Street, Suite 1311, Sacramento, California 95814.
+Recording requested by, and when recorded, return to:) State of California) Natural Resources Agency) Bonds & Grants) 1416 Ninth Street, Suite 1311) Sacramento, CA 95814) Space above this line for Recorder r's use MEMORANDUM OF UNRECORDED GRANT AGREEMENT/DEED RESTRICTIONS This Memorandum of Unrecorded Grant Agreement/Deed Restrictions (Memorandum), dated, 20, is recorded to provide notice of an agreement between the State of Californ and through the Natural Resources Agency ("Agency") and ("Grantee").
+RECITALS On or about,, Agency and Grantee entered into a certain Agreement, Grant No ("Grant"), pursuant to which Agency granted to Grantee certain for the acquisition or development of certain real property, more particularly described in attached Exland incorporated by reference (the "Real Property").
+(Must attach the legal description as Exhibit A hibit A • Under the terms of the Grant, Agency reserved certain rights with respect to the Real Property. • Grantee desires to execute this Memorandum to provide constructive notice to all third parties of of Agency reserved rights under the Grant. ertain NOTICE The Real Property (including any portion of it or any interest in it) may not be sold or transferred without written approval of the State of California, acting through the Natural Resources Agency, or its succeprovided that such approval shall not be unreasonably withheld as long as the purposes for which the was awarded are maintained. essor, The Grantee shall not use or allow the use of any portion of the real property for mitigation without written permission of the State. ut the • The Grantee shall not use or allow the use of any portion of the real property as security for any debt. • For additional terms and conditions of the Grant, reference should be made to the Grant Agreement, is on file with the Natural Resources Agency, 1416 Ninth Street, Suite 1311, Sacramento, California 95 GRANTEE: By:

-GRANTEE: